phac-nml/irida/CONTRIBUTING.md

 * Write tests for your bugfix or feature.
 If the change is anything user facing, a full integration test should be written to test the change.
 See more about our testing environment in the [IRIDA Development Primer].

 For JavaScript or HTML submissions, the standards are similar:
-* `prettier` is automatically run on commit to format your JavaScript files when you make a commit to ensure a consistent code style is applied.
+* [Prettier](https://prettier.io/) is automatically run on commit to format your JavaScript files when you make a commit to ensure a consistent code style is applied.
 * Document all files, functions, and complicated code blocks.
 * Write tests for your bugfix or feature.
 If the change is anything user facing, an integration test should be written to test the change.

 #### Submitting a pull request

 When you have completed development on your issue, you can submit it to the project for review as a GitHub pull request.
 You should reference the issue you were working on from IRIDA's [GitHub issue board] in your pull request.
-The core IRIDA development team will review the content of the merge for functionality, fit-for-purpose of IRIDA's priorities, and coding standards listed above.
-All tests in the CI suite must be passing before a pull request is merged.
+The core IRIDA development team will review the content of the merge for functionality, fit to IRIDA's priorities, and coding standards listed above.
+All tests in the CI suite must pass before before a pull request is merged.
 After review the core development team may suggest changes to your submission.
-After feedback if the development team's questions or suggestions are not addressed in a timely manner, your pull request may be closed.
+After feedback, if the development team's questions or suggestions are not addressed in a timely manner, your pull request may be closed.

 **The final decision on whether to accept a pull request comes from the core IRIDA development team.**